zurutech/zurutech.github.io/_posts/2020-09-29-continuous-integration-with-unreal-engine-4.md

            --exclude ddc # exclude DDC to speed up the image creation
 ```

 The same command can be executed in a Linux and in a Windows machine.
-Personally I prefer having a Linux machine that executes a docker container, instead of using a Windows machine to execute a docker container containing a Linux image (for performance reasons and to save time during the creation of the images too).
+Personally, I prefer having a Linux machine that executes a docker container, instead of using a Windows machine to execute a docker container containing a Linux image (for performance reasons and to save time during the creation of the images too).

 At the end of the execution of the `ue4-docker` command, we end up with a set of images ready to use like: